MAK20202021/Language_Translator_IBM_Cloud/README.md

 - Language_Translator.html

 ## Discussion
-After completing this exercise, I understand how we can utilize Speech to text and Language Translator service of IBM Cloud in case of NLP application,
+After completing this exercise, I understand how we can utilize Speech to text and Language Translator service of IBM Cloud in case of NLP application.